catlean-dev/discord-ipc/README.md

 sleep(6000)
 RichPresence.setDraft(State.Kowk)

-// If you want the sketches to change automatically in a cycle RichPresence.startRolling()
+// If you want the drafts to change automatically in a cycle RichPresence.startRolling()

 // Disable rolling